arcus/LIEAF2022_workshop/github_slides.md

 Then, you can click on the icon indicated here with the orange arrow to open up a live preview in a separate pane.<br/><br/>

 Please do that and make an additional change or two to your README.md file.
 This time, we're going to wait before making a commit.
 You can see that you have some un-committed changes in the menu on the left.
 Do you see the blue dot with the number 1?
 That represents one changed file with uncommitted changes.

+Let's wait for everyone to catch up.
+How are folks doing?
 </section>

 ![](media/dev_editor.png)<!-- style = "max-width:800px; border: 1px solid;" -->